jajaperson/iterable-utilities/README.md

 }
 ```

-These curried methods are also available in the main `mod.ts` through
+These curried functions are also available in the main `mod.ts` through
 `iter.curried`.

 #### Chaining operations (composition)

-To chain multiple transformers together, partially applied curried transformer
+To chain multiple operations together, partially applied curried iter functions
-functions can be composed together.
-Generic composition functions are
+can be composed together.
+Generic composition functions are notoriously
-notoriously difficult to implement in TypeScript, there are a few modules which
+difficult to implement in TypeScript, there are a few modules which provide
-provide solutions.
+solutions.

 If you can deal with a slightly alien curried syntax,
 [`copb`](https://github.com/jajaperson/copb) allows for type-safe currying of an